microsoft/terminal/doc/specs/Configuration object for profiles.md

 Users want there to be a more visible indicator than the one we have currently for which pane is focused and which panes are unfocused.
 This change would grant us that feature.

-## Note: this is going to be an experimental change

-Upon discussion we realized that this feature might cause scaling problems in the future.
-Thus, we have decided to make this an experimental change for now - meaning that we are not (at this point) committed to supporting this feature in the long term.
-We will decide on the longevity of this feature after obtaining user feedback from the initial experimental phase.

 ## Solution Design